Simon Porter is a British composer writing for film and television.

 Most recently, I have scored feature film Patients of a Saint, directed by Russell Owen, Alien: Containment, a short film set in the official Alien universe, and the BBC nature documentary Drowning in Plastic, presented by Liz Bonnin, which explores the impact of plastics on the marine environment.

-In the UK, my music can also be heard on My Mediterranean with Adrian Chiles, Fifty Golden Years of Sport on BBC Two, and Pistorius Trial: The Key Questions, amongst others, whilst in the US, selected credits include WWE Smackdown, the 2014 Miami Masters Tennis, The Hunt with John Walsh, and Ultimate Fighting Champion.
+In the UK, my music can also be heard on Formula 1: Drive to Survive, Fifty Golden Years of Sport on BBC Two, and Pistorius Trial: The Key Questions, amongst others, whilst in the US, selected credits include WWE Smackdown, the 2014 Miami Masters Tennis, The Hunt with John Walsh, and Ultimate Fighting Champion.

 Commercial clients include Booking.com, L’Oreal, and Amstel, while trailers using my music include Dumbo (2019), Logan Lucky (2017), Live by Night (2017), and The Walk (2016).